folio-org/docs/content/en/docs/Metadata/Inventory/QuickMARC.md

 -   **quickMARC: Create a new MARC holdings record.** This permission allows the user to create new MARC holdings records.
 (This cannot be done in the UI in Kiwi)
 -   **quickMARC: Derive new MARC bibliographic record.** This permission allows the user to duplicate and create new MARC bibliographic records.
+-   **quickMARC: View, edit MARC authorities record.** This permission allows the user to view and edit MARC authority records in the MARC authority app.
 -   **quickMARC: View, edit MARC bibliographic record.** This permission allows the user to view and edit MARC bibliographic records..
 -   **quickMARC: View, edit MARC holdings record.** This permission allows the user to view and edit MARC holdings records.